marmelab/coPostgresQuery/README.md

 deleteOne({ table, idFields, returnFields })(db)(ids);
 ```

-allow to create a query to delete one entity.
+Creates a query to delete one entity.

 #### Configuration